7Limes/sol/README.md

 ___

 ### 1. Basics
-sol has only one type, which is the integer.
+sol can only store one type on the stack, which is the integer.

-To push an integer to the stack, simply type the number:
+To push an integer to the stack, simply type it:
 ```
 \ this is a comment \
 10